benjaminfoo/Voice-Consultant/readme.md

    * run `org.owls.voice.backend.AssistantApplication.java` for the standalone-assitant

    * run `org.owls.voice.webapp.WebApplication.java `for the standalone-assistant and the administration-panel
+     * open http://localhost:8080/ for the administration-panel (in development)

 ## WebApp
 You can use the web-application to administrate your voice-system.